pcommander/Python-File-System/README.md

 <h2> Python Filing system </h2>
-Receives Name and Age inputs into a list, and stores it on the .txt file (or create one if necessary).
+Receives Name and Age from User, then inputs into a list, and stores it on a .txt file (or creates one if necessary).
-The other menu option retrieves the values from the .txt files and presents it on a table for the user.
+The other menu option retrieves the values from the .txt files and presents it on a neat table for the user.